SanjinDedic/agent_games/README.md

 - Run `python3 api.py` to start the FastAPI application.
 - For 24/7 agent reception, configure `systemd` to manage the FastAPI app as a service.
 - Ensure all agents are located in the `classes` folder.
+- Create credentials for each participant by modifying `teams.json`
+- Provide each player with credentials and a link to the `agent_send.py` script from this repo to send their agents
 - To run a simulation:
   ```bash
   python3 live_table.py -sims 20000 -refresh 500